This topic describes how to create a serverless ApsaraDB RDS for SQL Server instance.

 Configure the Region parameter.

-NoteIf your application or client is deployed on an Elastic Compute Service (ECS) instance, we recommend that you set this parameter to the region in which the ECS instance resides.
-If the RDS instance and the ECS instance reside in different regions, you cannot connect these instances over an internal network.
-In this case, these instances cannot deliver optimal performance.
-You cannot change the region after the serverless RDS instance is created.
+NoteIf your application or client is deployed on an ECS instance, we recommend that you set this parameter to the region in which the ECS instance resides.
+If the RDS instance and the ECS instance reside in different regions, these instances cannot communicate over an internal network.
+As a result, these instances cannot deliver optimal performance.
+You cannot change the region after the RDS instance is created.

 If your application is deployed on an on-premises server or computer, we recommend that you select a region that is in close proximity to the on-premises server or computer.
-This way, you can connect to the RDS instance from your application by using the public endpoint of the instance.
+This way, you can use the public endpoint of the RDS instance to connect to the RDS instance from your application.

-Configure the Database Engine, Edition, RDS Capacity Units (RCUs), and Storage Type parameters.
+Configure the Database Engine, Edition, Storage Type, and RDS Capacity Units (RCUs) parameters.

 Parameter